QBeukelman/philosophers/README.md

 # How it works

-Each philosopher is represented by an instance of t_philo struct, and contains one fork, as pthread_mutex_t.
+Each philosopher is represented by an instance of t_philo struct and contains one fork, as pthread_mutex_t.
 Each t_philo contains a pointer to t_data, the environment variables.

-For every philosopher a thread is created using pthread_create(), which accepts the ft_simulation_thread() function, representing the philosophers lifecycle, to run in each thread.
-The philosohpers lifecycle is shown below.
+For every philosopher, a thread is created using pthread_create(), which accepts the ft_simulation_thread() function, representing the philosopher's lifecycle, to run in each thread.
+The philosopher's lifecycle is shown below.

 <pre>